SQL search

 ## How to pivot to SQL Search from the Investigate page (Advanced Investigation)

-Click the **Advanced** link to enter SQL Search:
+Click the **SQL Search** link to enter SQL Search:

 You will then be on the SQL Search page where you can begin to enter a query: